akshay9594/ExtendedLoopversions/README.md

 2. Loops that fill and modify the subscript array are present in subroutine 'binatoms' in neighbor.cpp

 The code is only a representative code showing the inlined version of the loops in question.

+Full source code of miniMD can be found at - [The Mantevo Project](https://github.com/Mantevo/mantevo.github.io/tree/master/download_files)